OII Australia is a not-for-profit charitable company with a volunteer board and no paid staff.

 Morgan Carpenter was elected to the role of President on 1 September 2013.
 Morgan migrated permanently to Australia in 2005 and has been active with OII Australia since 2009.
 A founding board member, Morgan was previously secretary.
 Morgan works as an analyst for an IT company; he has a social and economic policy research background, a Masters in IT from UTS, and graduate and postgraduate qualifications in planning and economic development.
 Morgan wrote our submissions to both Senate Inquiries on anti-discrimination legislation, and our several submissions to the Senate Inquiry on involuntary or coerced sterilisation.
 Morgan also participated in hearings on those Inquiries, and played a key role in discussions with government ministers and other politicians.
 Morgan is a member of the National LGBTI Health Alliance’s Intersex, Trans and Gender Diversity Working Group, and Mental Health Working Group.

+Tony is one of Australia’s first intersex advocates, appearing on 60 Minutes in 2000.
+Tony recently retired as councillor of Hobsons Bay in Melbourne, where she was also the first openly intersex person elected to public office and the world’s first openly intersex Mayor.
 Tony Briffa was elected to the roles of Vice President and Secretary on 1 September 2013.
-Tony is a councillor, former mayor of Hobsons Bay in Melbourne and also one of Australia’s first intersex advocates, going public on 60 Minutes in 2000.
-Tony was the first openly intersex person elected to public office and the world’s first openly intersex Mayor.
-Tony has been an intersex advocate for over 14 years, and is a former president of the Androgen Insensitivity Syndrome Support Group Australia.
-Tony is currently the Vice-President (having been on that board continuously since 1999).
+Tony has been an intersex advocate for over 14 years, and is a former president of the Androgen Insensitivity Syndrome Support Group Australia; she is currently the Vice-President, having been on that board continuously since 1999.
 Tony is also a Bail Justice and Justice of the Peace, a member of the Victorian Ministerial Advisory Committee on Gay, Lesbian, Bisexual, Transgender and Intersex Health, and a former President of the Genetic Support Network of Victoria.
 For more information, visit Tony’s website at www.briffa.org.

 Elected to that office on 1 September 2013, our treasurer holds a doctorate in a health discipline.
 He currently wishes to maintain a degree of anonymity.